bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- 27° dew point
+- 29° dew point
 - Snow
 - 90% humidity
 - 3 mph wind
 - 100% cloud cover
-- 9 AQI 🟩
+- 10 AQI 🟩
+- 0.11 inches of snow in the past 24 hours
-- 1.22 inches of snow and 0.01 inches of rain expected in the next 72 hours
+- 1.11 inches of snow and 0.01 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>